 “We’re delighted to be able to build on this for 2016 and extend the conference over two days, allowing much more discussion of the major issues facing the industry.”

 Colin McLean, Programme Tutor and creator of the UK’s first Ethical Hacking degree at Abertay, added: “There is high demand for our highly skilled Ethical Hacking graduates, resulting in many securing job offers from major companies well before they complete their studies.

 “Information security is a critical part of running a successful business and in safeguarding the UK against cyber terrorists and malicious hackers.
 It has never been more important to train people in these skills, and the students organising Securi-Tay have once again done a great job attracting internationally renowned speakers and sponsors.”

-For more information on the individual speakers, please visit the Securi-Tay website.
+For more information on the topics and speakers, please visit the Securi-Tay website.

-Securi-Tay is supported by gold sponsors NCC Group and Tenable Network Security, after party sponsor Portcullis, and silver sponsors BlackBerry, GCHQ, MWR InfoSecurity and Pentest Limited.
+Securi-Tay is supported by gold sponsors NCC Group and Tenable Network Security, after party sponsor Portcullis/Cisco, silver sponsors BT, Pentest Limited, and Context, and bronze sponsors MWR InfoSecurity and Abertay University.Back to News